Phnom Penh in 3 Days

 Choeung Ek Memorial Centre

-An audio tour takes you round the site of the graves.
-Some have been excavated, leaving huge dents in the ground, others left untouched, meaning bone fragments and teeth are randomly scattered around.
+An audio tour takes you round the site of the graves whilst providing ample information about this terrible time in Cambodia’s history.
+Some graves have been excavated, leaving huge dents in the ground, others left untouched, meaning bone fragments, teeth etc are randomly scattered around.

 Killing Fields - Rags of Victims' Clothes